An infectious disease specialist is a physician with advanced training in the diagnosis and treatment of illnesses caused by microorganisms or germs.

 Learn more about the providers by clicking below, or watch a video and hear about the services.

-Dr. Kotula and Dr. Gholami have an interest in the care of HIV-infected patients.
+Dr. Kotula, Dr. Gholami and Dr. Jones have an interest in the care of HIV-infected patients.
 Methodist Physicians Clinic Infectious Disease Clinic is a Nebraska Ryan White Program provider and is certified to provide core medical services, and ADAP (AIDS Drug Assistance Program) pharmaceutical assistance for patients with HIV-AIDS.

 Learn more about the program and download the application.